GoogleCloudPlatform/gke-networking-recipes/ingress/single-cluster/ingress-custom-http-health-check/README.md

 ![iap-ingress](../../../images/healthcheck-ingress.png)

-GKE creates [Google Cloud health check](https://cloud.google.com/load-balancing/docs/health-check-concepts) for each Ingress backend service in one of a following ways:
+GKE creates [Google Cloud health check](https://cloud.google.com/load-balancing/docs/health-check-concepts) for each Ingress backend service in one of the following ways:

 * If service references [BackendConfig CRD](https://github.com/kubernetes/ingress-gce/tree/master/pkg/apis/backendconfig)
 with `healthCheck` information, then GKE uses that to create the health check.

 Otherwise:

-* If service Pods use Pod template with a container that has readiness probe, GKE can infer some or all of the parameters form that probe for health check configuration.
+* If service Pods use Pod template with a container that has a readiness probe, GKE can infer some or all of the parameters from that probe for health check configuration.
 Check [Parameters from a readiness probe](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress#interpreted_hc) for details.